 - Any symptoms you've noticed, including any that may seem unrelated to the reason for the appointment

-- All medications, vitamins, over-the-counter medications, herbal preparations and any other supplements, and the doses
+- All medications, vitamins, herbal preparations and any other supplements, and the dosages

 - Questions to ask the doctor to help you make the most of your time

 - Are there any other possible causes?